rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-zero-value.md

     ```

     :::info:
+    These hashes will be approved by your transaction when they are attached to the [Tangle](root://getting-started/0.1/network/the-tangle.md).
+    :::

     The `while` loops check that the transaction hashes are 81 trytes long.
 If the trytes are too long or too short, the user is promoted to enter valid ones.
-    :::

-7. Create a variable in which to store the current Unix epoch
+7. Create a variable in which to store the current Unix epoch in seconds

     ```bash
     timestamp=$(date +%s)
     ```

+    This timestamp is used

-8. Create a `jsonDataTX` API request, using the user's input, pipe it into a serial terminal, and save the result to a file
+8. Create a [`jsonDataTX`](../references/api-reference.md#jsondatatx) API request, send it to the CryptoCore through a serial terminal, and save the result to a file

     ```bash
     # Make sure the directory exists